Instant Teeth Whitening: Are the Results Really that Fast?

 What are the available instant teeth whitening options

-When it comes to tooth whitening, time is always of the essence.
+When it comes to tooth whitening, time is of the essence.
 Therefore, depending on how fast you need to see the results, you can opt for an in-office treatment, at-home treatment or using over-the-counter whitening products.
 Read on for more details on the various available whitening options for your teeth:

 For better and instant whitening results, most dentists recommend an in-office procedure.
 Generally, your dentist starts by applying a base layer gel on your gums to protect them from irritation.
 Alternatively, he or she may use a rubber-like shield called a dental dam to protect your gums.
 Next, your dentist applies a bleaching gel.
 Usually, the bleaching agent is highly concentrated in hydrogen peroxide and is used on your eight front teeth.
 Afterward, your dentist shines a special light on the bleach to speed up the whitening effect.
 Within an hour after the treatment, your teeth can appear eight to ten shades lighter.